shuozhixu/Modelling_2024/README.md

 LAMMPS on [OSCER](http://www.ou.edu/oscer.html) likely does not come with many packages.
 To build more packages into LAMMPS, please visit [this page](https://docs.lammps.org/Build_package.html).

-To finish this project, at least four packages are needed.
+To finish this project, at least three packages are needed.
 The first two comes with the official LAMMPS source code, and so it should be straightforward to install them:

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - EXTRA-COMPUTE package.
 This is to calculate the elastic constants at finite temperatures using the Born matrix method.
 To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).

-The other two do not come with the official LAMMPS source code, and so it is not straightforward to install them:
+The third one does not come with the official LAMMPS source code, and so it is not straightforward to install it:

 - [VCSGC package](https://vcsgc-lammps.materialsmodeling.org).
 This is to generate materials with chemical short-range order at a given temperature.
 [Here](http://dx.doi.org/10.1103/PhysRevB.85.184203) is the paper for VCSGC; it should be cited if one uses this package.
-- [M3GNet package](https://www.linkedin.com/posts/ongsp_github-advancesoftcorplammps-compiled-activity-7008842815757586432-BaWR).
-This is to help use the M3GNet potential.
-[Here](https://www.nature.com/articles/s43588-022-00349-3) is the paper for M3GNet; it should be cited if one uses this package.

 Note: Only the first two packages are required for CoCrNi.
 So please first install them and run simulations for CoCrNi.
-While you are running those simulations, work on installing the last two packages, which are required for all other materials in this project.
+While you are running those simulations, work on installing the third package, which is required for MoNbTa.

 Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend

 	#SBATCH --time=200:00:00
 	#SBATCH --ntasks=32

-## Alloys
+Also, make sure that you are using your own version of LAMMPS in the sbatch file.

-Six alloys will be considered.

-No new calculations are needed for the first two alloys.
-Data are included here so that you will include them into the paper.
+Four MPEAs will be considered.
+No new calculations are needed for the last two alloys.
+Data are present here so that you will include them into the paper.

-### HfMoNbTaTi

-Data at 0 K were taken from [this paper](http://dx.doi.org/10.1063/5.0116898).
-Need to cite it.
-Data at finite temperatures are newly calculated for the current project.
-In all cases, simulation cells with size D (see Table II of the paper) were used.

-Results are summarized in the directory `HfMoNbTaTi` in this GitHub repository.
-USFEs, taken on the \{110\} plane, are in units of mJ/m<sup>2</sup>.

-###### Random HfMoNbTaTi

-The random material was studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
-Results are in `data_random.txt`.

-###### HfMoNbTaTi with CSRO

-Following [the paper](http://dx.doi.org/10.1063/5.0116898), four levels of CSRO were considered, with the material annealed at 300 K, 600 K, and 900 K, respectively.
-In what follows, let's call them 300KMDMC, 600KMDMC, 900KMDMC, respectively.

-The material 300KMDMC was studied at 0 K and 300 K, respectively.
-Results are in `data_300KMDMC.txt`.

-The material 600KMDMC was studied at 0 K and 600 K, respectively.
-Results are in `data_600KMDMC.txt`.

-The material 900KMDMC was studied at 0 K and 900 K, respectively.
-Results are in `data_900KMDMC.txt`.

-### HfNbTaTiZr

-Data at 0 K were taken from [this paper](http://dx.doi.org/10.1063/5.0116898).
-Need to cite it.
-Data at finite temperatures are newly calculated for the current project.
-In all cases, simulation cells with size D (see Table II of the paper) were used.

-Results are summarized in the directory `HfNbTaTiZr` in this GitHub repository.
-USFEs, taken on the \{110\} plane, are in units of mJ/m<sup>2</sup>.

-Note:

-- Only random HfNbTaTiZr is considered, and the results are in `data_random.txt`.
-- Pure Mo, Nb, and Ta are considered, and the results are in `Mo.txt`, `Nb.txt`, and `Ta.txt`, respectively.
-- These four materials are studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
-The only exception is that Nb becomes unstable at 1200 K so there is no data for that case.
-Among the materials, it would be interesting to compare the temperature effect on them.

-### CoCrNi
+## CoCrNi

 Note: All files for calculations can be found in the `CoCrNi` directory in this GitHub repository, except the data files which can be [here](https://drive.google.com/drive/folders/13xaI274U-xIsBN8h_TY_eohsXxedEwFE?usp=sharing).
 The reason is that the data files are too large for GitHub.

 All data files are from [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044), which should be cited.

-#### Lattice parameters at 0 K
+### Lattice parameters at 0 K

-###### Random CoCrNi
+#### Random CoCrNi

 Run the simulation with files `lmp_0K.in`, `min.CoCrNi_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.